majgis/change-log/README.md

  and on unreleased Major, Minor and Patch entries.
 - Adds a new empty unreleased section.
 - Writes release version to the console
+- Update package.json, npm-shrinkwrap.json and package-lock.json if they exist

 ```
 change-log release